lifelong-learning-systems/l2metrics/README.md

 ![diagram](examples/ste_multi_task.png)

 Additionally, the script will print the metrics report to the console and save the values to a TSV file by default.
-The following tables show an example of a metrics report output:
+The following table shows an example of a metrics report output:

 ### Lifetime Metrics